m-daniela/chat-app/Notes/work.md

     - MITM attacks (2015), by generating Diffie Hellman secrets that provide the same authorization fingerprints with the same 128 bits as the ones of the users, so they can't detect the attack
     - used a modified version of the Diffie Hellman protocol until 2014, where the key was XORed with a nonce, so the attacker could use different nonces and the users would have the same key which would be also known to the server /x
     - SHA 1 instead of SHA 256, which is not collision resistant
-	- third parties could observe metadata aboud the users - an example of this is the avialability leak, meaning that the observer (someone who has their phone number) could see when the communication between two users might take place
+	- third parties could observe metadata aboud the users - an example of this is the availability leak, meaning that the observer (someone who has their phone number) could see when the communication between two users might take place

 - [cca](./pdf/Papers/Telegram/15.%20On%20the%20CCA%20(in)security%20of%20MTProto%20-%202015-1177.pdf)